Active case

 Using Ozempic for weight loss without a doctor's supervision can be very dangerous.
 Your doctor needs to carefully evaluate your medical history, current health conditions and other medications you're taking to determine if Ozempic is safe and appropriate for you.

 If you take Ozempic for weight loss under a doctor's care, they should closely monitor you for any potential side effects or complications.
-Follow the prescribed dosage and do not take more than recommended, as this can increase the risk of adverse effects.
+Follow the prescribed dosage and don't take more than recommended, as this can increase the risk of adverse effects.

-Overall, while Ozempic can be used for weight loss, compare the potential benefits against the risks.
+Overall, while Ozempic can be used for weight loss, compare the overall potential benefits with the risks.
 Use it only under proper medical supervision and guidance.

 How a lawyer can help with your Ozempic claim

 The rise in Ozempic use for weight loss causes concerns.
 Injuries and negative outcomes due to misuse are possible.
-Although approved for type 2 diabetes, it's used off-label for weight loss.
+Although approved for type 2 diabetes, Ozempic is often used off-label for weight loss.
 Motley Rice is a law firm that handles pharmaceutical injury cases.
 Victims can work with us to seek compensation for their losses.

 Victims of Ozempic-related injuries may be entitled to compensation for their damages, including:

-• Medical expenses: Those who have suffered adverse effects or complications because of the use of Ozempic may rack up huge medical costs for treatment, hospitalization and ongoing care.
+• Medical expenses: Those who've suffered adverse effects or complications because of the use of Ozempic may rack up huge medical costs for treatment, hospitalization and ongoing care.
 These expenses can be recovered through a personal injury claim.

 • Lost wages: Injuries or illnesses resulting from Ozempic use may prevent you from working and earning a living.
-Compensation can be sought for lost wages, both present and future, depending on the severity of the injury and its impact on your ability to work.
+C You can seek compensation can be sought for lost wages, both present and future, depending on the severity of the injury and its impact on your ability to work.

 • Pain and suffering: The physical and emotional toll of Ozempic-related injuries can be life-changing.
 Victims may be entitled to compensation for their pain, suffering and diminished quality of life.